Are dogs more like babies than we think?

 By Joe Wilkes

-A new study from Current Biology proves a lot about dogs that we've been noticing at CesarsWay.com for a long time.
-Researchers in Hungary completed a study that shows dogs respond to eye contact and verbal and nonverbal cues from humans similarly to human children in the two-year-old range who haven't started talking.
+Researchers in Hungary completed a study that shows that dogs respond to eye contact and verbal and nonverbal cues from humans similarly to human children in the two-year-old range who haven't started talking.
 Some dogs are even able to understand American Sign Language, the hand signals used by the hearing impaired to communicate.

-The study, conducted by the Institute for Psychological Researches, Hungarian Academy of Sciences in Budapest used actresses who addressed the dogs and turned their attention to a pot.
+The study conducted by the Institute for Psychological Researches at the Hungarian Academy of Sciences in Budapest used actresses who addressed the dogs and turned their attention to a pot.
 One group of actresses made eye contact with the dog and the dogs' eyes were tracked to follow the actresses' eyes looking at the pot.
 The dogs who did not get eye contact from the actresses were less likely to look at the pot.
 Additionally, the study showed, the dogs were more responsive to high-pitched "baby talk" voices than lower normal conversational tones.

 Tell us what you think in the “Comments” section below.